-Rechargeable lithium-ion batteries have become an important source of power for electronic devices and electric vehicles, leading to a greener future.
-However, their production involves costs for the environment and human health that must be addressed and reduced.
+Rechargeable lithium-ion batteries have become an important power source for electronic devices and electric vehicles, aiming for a greener future.
+However, their production involves costs to the environment and human health that must be addressed and reduced.
 Despite the availability of crucial battery materials such as Lithium, nickel, cobalt e graphite is not in discussion, their cost is increasing.
 Both in economic and environmental terms.

 The extraction of these materials involves a high consumption of energy and water.
-To favor a transition that is not a "bloodbath", we must essentially do two things: transform all extraction processes in a sustainable way, and recycle the valuable components of the batteries: until yesterday, both things presented quite a few complexities.
+To facilitate a transition that is not a "bloodbath", we must essentially do two things: transform all extraction processes in a sustainable way, and recycle the valuable components of the batteries: until yesterday, both things presented many complexities.

 And tomorrow?

-Scientists of the Berkeley Lab in California have created a material that can solve the problems associated with the extraction of raw materials for reuse.
-Basically, it can make it easier, cheaper, cleaner and more sustainable to recycle batteries.
+Scientists of the Berkeley Lab in California they have created a material that can solve the problems related to the extraction of raw materials for reuse.
+In practice, it can make it easier, cheaper, cleaner and more sustainable to recycle batteries.
 The material, called Quick Release Binder, is a binder composed of two cheap and available polymers, polyacrylic acid (PAA) e polyethyleneimine (PEI) joined together by a bond between nitrogen and oxygen atoms.
 This new binder dissolves easily in a room temperature alkaline water solution containing sodium hydroxide.

 To recycle batteries made with this material, simply open their casing, immerse them in an alkaline water solution and shake them gently.
 This process allows the sodium ion to separate the two polymers, which dissolve in the liquid and release any components embedded within the electrode.
-The separate components can be easily taken out of the water and left to air dry.
+The separated components can be easily removed from the water and left to air dry.

 Recycling batteries: what about today?